rds1983/SpriteFontPlus/README.md

     c.
 Copy SolutionDefines.targets from SpriteFontPlus/build/MonoGame(or SpriteFontPlus/build/FNA) to your solution folder.

-      * If FNA is used, SolutionDefines.targets needs to be edited and FNAProj variable should be updated to the location of FNA.csproj next to the SpriteFontPlus.csproj location.
+      * If FNA is used, SolutionDefines.targets needs to be edited and FNAProj variable should be updated to the location of FNA.csproj.

     d.
 Add SpriteFontPlus/src/SpriteFontPlus/SpriteFontPlus.csproj to the solution.